 Players convert their cash into in-game currency (gold).
 Gold is used to purchase items such as the following, within the game.
 These purchases are created and reserved specifically for paying customers:

 Additional storage space for inventory items.
-This allows players to upgrade their collection skills and encourages players to collect more items to improve their gameplay experience.
+This encourages players to earn/keep more items to improve their gameplay experience.
 Regular gameplay can expand inventory a certain amount, but to get really large inventory, you have to pay gold.

 Membership subscription.
 Allows players to get a certain number of extra features, gold, etc. for each month they pay for it.
 There are also special Members’ Only items that are included and also special items and spells to be found only by members.